Document Owner | People and Culture |

 The CEDoW Workplace Safety and Wellbeing Team has the responsibility to support schools and offices to meet their legal accountabilities in relation to work health and safety by:

-CEDoW Heads of Service (as officers under the Work Health and Safety Act 2011 (NSW)) exercise due diligence to safeguard CEDoW with its work health and safety obligations according to Six Pillars of Due Diligence for CEO Heads of Service.
+The members of the CEDoW Leadership Team (as officers under the Work Health and Safety Act 2011 (NSW)) exercise due diligence to safeguard CEDoW with its work health and safety obligations according to CEDoW Leadership Team Due Diligence.

 1.1 |